yunmiyoung/yunmiyoung.github.io/_pages/about.md

 **Ph.D. in Urban Planning and Real Estate** · (Sep.
 2022 – Present)
 Chung-Ang University, Seoul, Republic of Korea
-Advisor: Prof. Yujin Park

 **M.S. in Urban Planning and Real Estate** · (Aug.
 2022)
 Chung-Ang University, Seoul, Republic of Korea
-Thesis: *Station-Level Effects of the COVID-19 Pandemic on Subway Ridership in Seoul*
-Advisor: Prof. Myung-Jin Jun

 **B.S. in Urban Planning and Real Estate** · (Feb.
 2016)
 Minor in Economics